RobelGiday/nz_vehicle_theft_analysis/README.md

 [Click here to view query results](assets/query_results/thefts_by_day.csv)

 ### Vehicle Thefts by Region
-Areas with higher population densities, like Auckland and Wellington, indicate that thefts occur more frequently in crowded areas, with 1625 thefts in Auckland and 416 thefts in Wellington.
-Although Nelson also has a high population density, it reports only 92 thefts, possibly due to better enforcement or low vehicle numbers.
-In contrast, regions with lower population densities tend to have fewer vehicles, which reduces the likelihood of theft.
-As A result, Southland and Hawke's Bay account for the lowest number of thefts in New Zealand, with 26 thefts in Southland and 100 thefts in Hawke's Bay.
+* **Auckland and Wellington** reported the highest theft numbers due to high population density, meaning thefts occur more frequently in crowded areas — 1625 thefts in Auckland and 416 thefts in Wellington.
+* **Nelson**, despite being a densely populated region, has only 92 thefts, likely due to better enforcement or low vehicle numbers.
+* **Southland and Hawke's Bay** have the lowest theft rates due to lower population densities and vehicle availability — 26 thefts in Southland and 100 thefts in Hawke's Bay.

 ``` sql
 SELECT